-As managers and stewards of the state’s urban forests we missing an important value of the urban forest, intangible social service.
+As managers and stewards of the state’s urban forests we often not acknowledging the important social values.
 We have a responsibility to not only provide technical assistance in the conservation and restoration of the urban forest, but to better represent and promote all of its values.
 During the past decade we have made significant progress in using a variety of models to document the role that our urban forests play in providing clean air and water, reducing stormwater flows, reducing energy demand and sequestering and storing green house gases.
-However, there is a growing body of research that suggests that we are missing this equally important value (Vejre et al. 2010).
+However, there is a growing body of research that suggests that we are missing this equally important set of values (Vejre et al. 2010).

 There is a deep and abiding connection between people and plants.
 It can be traced back to the earliest periods of human existence.
 Today’s sprawling metropolitan areas can leave residents detached from nature.
 This can lead to feelings of stress and alienation, both of which are pervasive in our contemporary urban society.